Data Centers in Wels

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: A solid selection of national and regional carriers is available in Wels, as of September 2025.
-The market provides sufficient options for creating redundant network paths.
+Carrier Density & Carrier Neutrality A focused selection of national and regional carriers is available in Wels, as of September 2025.
+The market supports carrier-neutral facilities, providing sufficient options for redundancy and competitive pricing for most business requirements.

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Wels, as of September 2025.
-Businesses connect to major cloud providers by extending their private networks (PNI/wave) to the primary Austrian hub in Vienna.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Wels, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions or waved services to the primary Austrian hub in Vienna.

 Power Analysis

-Average Cost Of Power: Industrial power costs average around €0.09/kWh, as of August 2025.
-This competitive rate, combined with a grid mix of approximately 81% renewables, provides predictable and sustainable energy for data center operations.
+Average Cost Of Power Industrial power costs in the region average €0.09/kWh, as of August 2025.
+This competitive pricing, combined with a grid powered by approximately 81% renewables, offers a compelling balance of cost-efficiency and sustainability.

-Power Grid Reliability: The Austrian power grid is well-engineered and highly reliable, benefiting from significant investment and a diverse generation portfolio.
-Data centers in the region are typically supported by redundant power feeds from separate substations, ensuring high levels of uptime.
+Power Grid Reliability The Austrian power grid is well-engineered and highly stable.
+Data centers in the Wels area benefit from this reliability, with facilities typically supported by redundant power feeds to ensure consistent uptime for mission-critical infrastructure.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Austria does not offer specific tax incentives for data centers.
-However, the country maintains a stable and predictable corporate tax framework, which simplifies long-term financial planning for capital investments.
+Tax Advantage For Data Centers Austria does not offer specific tax incentives for data centers.
+The primary financial advantage comes from operating within a transparent and stable fiscal system, which simplifies long-term planning and investment.

 Natural Disaster Risk

-The overall natural disaster risk for Wels is Low (2.4 out of 10), as of September 2025.
-The primary environmental hazards to consider are:
+The overall INFORM Risk score for Austria is 2.4 out of 10, classifying it as a low-risk country, as of September 2025.
+The primary natural hazards to consider, though still low in absolute terms, are: